freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

 6. Downloading the certificate from the DigiCert panel.
 7. Installing the cert on the SecureDrop *Application Server*, via ``securedrop-admin``.

-For SecureDrop, you should perform these steps on the Admin Workstation.
+For SecureDrop, you should perform these steps on the *Admin Workstation*.
 Below are detailed steps for use on Tails:

 .. code:: sh